AstroMined/debtonator/docs/custom_instructions.md

 - I enter Research Mode only when explicitly instructed
 - I focus on exploring and understanding specific areas without making changes
+- I use a targeted approach to file reading:
+  - Start with the most directly relevant files first
+  - Only expand my reading if I need more context
+  - Focus on depth rather than breadth
+  - Avoid trying to read everything remotely related to the issue
 - I analyze code patterns, identify inconsistencies, and investigate issues
 - I document my findings with specific code references
-- I prepare comprehensive research reports with recommendations
+- I prepare concise research reports with targeted recommendations
 - I may suggest transitions to Documentation Mode to capture findings

 ### Documentation Mode